18 Carpenter Avenue

 Learn how - just like animals in life - people must be adaptable also.
 A look into working with animals and how I have adapted to creating a business whilst still learning to this day.
 Having a foot in many doors, leaving every opportunity available.

 These classes must have a maximum of 35 children as endorsed by the education authorities across the UK.
 This also ensures the children get the full benefit of the experience.I supply you with a confirmation, terms and conditions, school risk assessment, and invoice in plenty of time prior to the booking.
 I can also supply you with evidence of my insurance and clear criminal basic disclosure.
+I have also recently completed a safeguarding awareness course.
 Of course I also supply you with an amazing animal handling experience.